Surya Subedi: British academia

 Subedi began his academic career as a Lecturer in Law in 1993 at the University of Hull.
 After promotion, he became a Professor of Law in 1999 at Hull.
 He moved to the University of Leeds to become Professor of International Law.

 Subedi was a co-founder and the founding chairperson of the Britain-Nepal Academic Council in 2000, serving in that capacity for ten years.

 He was involved in the establishment of the Asian Society of International Law with its head office at the Faculty of Law of the National University of Singapore, and was chairman of the board of editors of the flagship publication of the society – the Asian Journal of International Law – published by Cambridge University Press.
 Prior to this, he was chief editor of the Asian Yearbook of International Law between 1999 and 2006 published by Martinus Nijhoff in The Hague.
 In addition, he is editor of a series of monographs on 'human rights and international law' published by Routledge (London/New York).

 Subedi was elected to the Institut de Droit International in 2011 and made a Membre Titulaire in 2015.
 He was a member of the Executive Council of the International Law Association (ILA) between 2014 and 2017.

 From 2015 to 2017, Subedi was a member of the Task Force on Investment Policy of the World Economic Forum in Davos and the International Centre for Trade and Sustainable Development in Geneva.
 As a result of the work of the Task Force, a report was published in 2016, which was then developed in the World Trade Organization (WTO) and led to the conclusion of negotiations on the text of an Investment Facilitation for Development Agreement in July 2023.

 In 2020, Subedi was appointed as a member of the Expert Group on India-Nepal boundary issues.
 In early 2022, Subedi provided an opinion to the Government of Nepal concerning the U.S. Government’s proposed Millennium Challenge Corporation’s Nepal Compact.
 He also drafted an interpretive declaration which was used by the Government to ease the process of ratification.

 In 2025, Subedi spoke before the Oxford Union, where he argued that the spread of liberal democracy to the Global South has resulted in the widespread advancement and protection of fundamental human rights, notwithstanding the shortcomings in their implementation and enforcement.

+He has received a three-year Major Research Fellowship from the Leverhulme Trust to support his project examining the contribution of the Global South to the development of human rights.

 He has taught and published in international human rights law, international investment law, WTO law, the law of the sea and international environmental law.
 His publications include: